 To make it even more complicated, even though clerics and paladins can channel their spells through their symbol-emblazoned shields, ignoring some material components (which we have already seen to be completely superfluous), if a spell doesn’t have a material component but still has a somatic component, the spellcaster still has to drop their weapon or shield in order to do the gestures.
 Lead Rules Designer Jeremy Crawford, in a truly spectacular display of mental gymnastics, explains this using the rules as written, below:

 … [A] cleric’s holy symbol is emblazoned on her shield.
 She likes to wade into melee combat with a mace in one hand and a shield in the other.
 She uses the holy symbol as her spellcasting focus, so she needs to have the shield in hand when she casts a cleric spell that has a material component.
 If the spell, such as aid, also has a somatic component, she can perform that component with the shield hand and keep holding the mace in the other.

 If the same cleric casts cure wounds, she needs to put the mace or the shield away, because that spell doesn’t have a material component but does have a somatic component.
 She’s going to need a free hand to make the spell’s gestures.
 If she had the War Caster feat, she could ignore this restriction.
 [Source]

-We’re not going to bother trying to work out what Crawford means when he talks about performing a somatic component with the shield hand, because the fact that this is possible and yet not possible based on whether or not the spell has a material component is just the clearest indication of the utter irrationality of the system.
+We’re not going to bother trying to work out what Crawford means when he talks about performing a somatic component with the shield hand, because the fact that this is possible and yet not possible based on whether or not the spell has a material component already proves the utter irrationality of the system.
 We couldn’t write anything to more assuredly make the case that this system is horribly flawed.
-Come on, Mr. Crawford, either you can do the gesture with the shield in hand, or you can’t.
+Come on, JC, either you can do the gesture with the shield in hand, or you can’t.
 You need to pick one.
 Likewise, you need to decide if these gestures are either necessary or not, and stick to that.